hololinked-dev/hololinked/README.md

 ```

 In non-expert terms, properties look like class attributes however their data containers are instantiated at object instance level by default.
-For example, the `integration_time` property defined above as `Number`, whenever set/written, will be validated as a float or int, cropped to bounds and assigned as an attribute to each instance of the `OceanOpticsSpectrometer` class with an internally generated name.
-It is not necessary to know this internally generated name as the property value can be accessed again in any python logic, say, `print(self.integration_time)`.
+This is possible due to [python descriptor protocol]().
+For example, the `integration_time` property defined above as `Number`, whenever set/written, will be validated as a float or int, cropped to bounds and assigned as an attribute to each **instance** of the `OceanOpticsSpectrometer` class with an internally generated name.
+It is not necessary to know this internally generated name as the property value can be accessed again in any python logic using the dot operator, say, `print(self.integration_time)`.

-To overload the get-set (or read-write) of properties, one may do the following:
+One may overload the get-set (or read-write) of properties to customize their behavior:

 ```python
 class OceanOpticsSpectrometer(Thing):